tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 $ gcc -DBUF_SIZE=100 -m32 -o stack -z execstack -fno-stack-protector stack.c
 ```

-Next, we have to turn the executable into a root-owned `Set-UID` program.
-To that end, the commands below must be run:
+Next, we had to turn the executable into a root-owned `Set-UID` program.
+To that end, we ran the commands below:

 ```bash
 $ gcc chown root stack # change the owner to 'root'